Snow Route Program

 Sign Up for Email Notifications

 Sign up to find out when a snow route is declared.
-It’s the most direct way for us to let you know when a snow route has been declared and the 24-hour parking ban will be in effect.
+It’s the most direct way to know when a snow route has been declared and the 24-hour parking ban will be in effect.

 A confirmation email will be sent to the email address you provide.
 If you do not receive a confirmation email, please check your junk mail folder as it may be hiding there.